Foster G. McGaw Prize for Excellence in Community Service

 - Community Involvement: There is a high level of community response to, acceptance of, and participation in the health delivery organization’s community service initiatives.

-Any health delivery organization that exhibits the Foster Award criteria (excellence in leadership, commitment, partnerships, depth of initiatives, and community involvement) is eligible to apply for the prize.
-Past winners are ineligible.
+Any health delivery organization that exhibits the award criteria is eligible to apply for the prize, including:

 The winner will receive: